• Skip to primary navigation

 • Contact Science Sparks

-Home » Primary Science » Key Stage 1 Science » Stability of Structures
+Home » Primary Science » Key Stage 1 Science » Wrecking Ball Science Investigation

 I wanted to get my children thinking about the process of investigation today, so we talked about how we could test whether some structures were stronger than others using DUPLO.
 They decided to build three different shaped towers and test them by rolling a ball at them.

 We decided that there were some faults with our investigation.
 Z had basically kicked the ball each time, but we didn’t know if some of the kicks were harder than others.
-I helped them out a bit and we decided we needed as much as possible to stay the same.
-We talked about how the speed at which the ball hit the towers and the direction at which it hit them might be important so we decided to try and control these.
+I helped them out a bit, and we decided we needed as many factors as possible to stay the same.
+We talked about how the speed at which the ball hit the towers and the direction at which it hit them might be important, so we decided to try and control these.

-To really try and keep our variables constant I used a dolls highchair to string up a weight like a pendulum.
-To make sure the same hit happened each time we held up the lemon ( our weight ) to 90 degrees and dropped towards the towers from there.
+To really try and keep our variables constant, I used a doll’s highchair to string up a ball like a pendulum.
+To make sure the same force was applied each time, we held up the lemon ( our load ) to 90 degrees and dropped it towards the towers from there.

 We built the following towers and tested them one at a time, counting the number of pendulum swings it took to make the towers collapse.